mimiro-io/datahub/DOCUMENTATION.md

 #### Securing the Data Hub

-There are four main security models for the data hub.
+There are two main security models for the data hub.

 1. No security / API gateway seured.
 All calls are allowed at the data hub API level.
 This mode can be used either when developing or when the data hub API is protected behind an API gateway that implements secure access.

 2. Data Hub Security.
 This involves a datahub allowing for the registration of clients and a public key.
 The client (often in this model another datahub) retrieves a JWT access token by sending a request (signed with a private key) to authenticate.

-3. OPA.
-OPA is used to authorizate requests, but authentication is still perfomed by external provider.
-See below.
+In secured mode, it is also possile to configure an OPA endpoint.
+OPA is used to authorize requests.
+Authorization is then based on a union of datahub ACL rules and OPA policy rules for the current user.

-4. External Provider is used to validate JWT tokens.
-This is an OAuth2 provider.
+Additionally, an external authentication provider can be configured to validate JWT tokens.
+This has to be an OAuth2 provider.
+The datahub will then validate JWT tokens against both the built-in provider and the external provider.

-Typically, either 1, 2 or 3&4 in combination are employed to secure a data hub instance.

 The following environment variables can be set to configure the data hub security.